View William Hubbard's Obituary on fayettevilleobserver.com and share memories

 Fayetteville—William "Will" Sikes Hubbard, Jr., 33, passed away on Thursday, January 30, 2020.

-He is survived by his parents, Bill and Laurie Hubbard of Fayetteville; his son, Logan of Ansonia, Conn; girlfriend, Jo Maloney of Ansonia, Conn; several aunts, uncles, cousins and one nephew.
+He is survived by his parents, Bill and Laurie Hubbard of Fayetteville; his girlfriend, Jo Maloney and her son, Logan of Ansonia, Conn; several aunts, uncles, cousins and one nephew.

 In lieu of flowers, donations may be made to MacPherson Presbyterian Church, 3525 Cliffdale Rd.
 Fayetteville, NC 28303.